-Reasons Why A Baby May Pass Out
+Reasons Why A Baby May Pass Out When Angry

-If your baby becomes intensely anxious and breathes too quickly, she may faint from taking too much oxygen and getting rid of too much carbon dioxide too quickly.
+When a baby becomes intensely anxious and breathes too quickly, she may faint from taking too much oxygen and getting rid of too much carbon dioxide too quickly.

 Temper tantrums do not themselves lead to loss of consciousness, unless they are a trigger for a breath-holding spell or Expiratory Apnea, as it is sometimes called.

 Breath-holding spells are not dangerous, but scary.
 These spells usually result from anger, fear, pain or frustration and are reflexes; they are not caused by children on purpose.

 Breath-holding spells are common among 1 to 3 years old children and are usually not serious.
 They do not cause permanent damage of affect your child’s health.
 Breath-holding spells usually disappear when children get older.

-If your baby has one of these episodes try can sit calmly and breathe slowly yourself, it will help to calm you, and she may pick up on it.
+If your baby has one of these episodes try to sit calmly and breathe slowly yourself, it will help to calm you, and she may pick up on it.
 To protect your baby during a spell, lay your child on the floor.
 After the spell, comfort your child.

 I hope this helps,

-Paula(Answer approved by our Medical Reference Team)
+(Answer approved by our Medical Reference Team)

 P.S.
 Here are two excellent reference books for baby health issues and injuries: